YonghaoXu/UAE-RS/README.md

 [Adversarial-Attacks-PyTorch](https://github.com/Harry24k/adversarial-attacks-pytorch)

 ### License
-This repo is distributed under [MIT License](https://github.com/YonghaoXu/UAE-RS/blob/main/LICENSE) and can be used for academic purposes only.
+This repo is distributed under [MIT License](https://github.com/YonghaoXu/UAE-RS/blob/main/LICENSE).
+The UAE-RS dataset can be used for academic purposes only.